Sitecore-Hackathon/2019-Team-ANANT/documentation/README.md

 Provide detailed instructions on how to install the module, and include screenshots where necessary.

-1. Use the Sitecore Installation wizard to install the [package](#link-to-package)
+1. Use the Sitecore 9.1 Installation wizard to install Sitecore [package](#link-to-package)
-2. ???
+2. Create some pages in your Sitecore Installation
-3. Profit
+3. Enable Experience Analytics
+4. Docker up the Latest Version of UserGrid
+5. Enable the MongoDB Sitecore Connector
+6. Update the MongoDB xConnect Connection String to point to your UserGrid Installation
+7. Browse the pages on your Sitecore Site to create Analytical data
+8. Confirm data is being stored in the UserGrid\Cassandra container of the UserGrid Stack

 ## Configuration